joshring/design-princples/README.md

 ## Struct members vs functions with more parameters
 - **The most important thing a function can do with it's signature (inputs and outputs) is show what changed and what data was needed to change it**.
 - The opposite of this is a method on a struct with no arguments, it is not clear what changed or which data in the struct was used to make that change.
-- Making side effects helps build a mental model of the interactions of different parts of the system and how they interract
+- Making side effects explicit helps build a mental model of the interactions of different parts of the system and how they interract

 # Unit test logic